open-pioneer/trails-starter/docs/BestPractices.md

 The guidelines above only leave very few occasions where a "normal" dependency is appropriate.
 Use `dependencies` if _all_ of the following is true:

--   The dependency in question is not an open pioneer package
+-   The dependency in question is not a Trails package
 -   Having multiple versions will not introduce conflicts (e.g. React should never be present more than once)
 -   The usage of that package is entirely internal, i.e. not part of your package's interface.
     This could be the case for internal helpers, parsers, etc.